Two Neolithic tor hills: Trencrom Hill with Carn Brea behind

-Other significant hills in the neolithic period are likely to have been Chûn Castle, Chapel Carn Brea, Sancreed Beacon, Zennor Hill, Lesingey Round, Bartinney Castle and Godolphin Hill - there's little or no proof of this, but it's unlikely that they weren't significant.
+There were other hills that, in the neolithic period, were significant: Chûn Castle, Chapel Carn Brea, Sancreed Beacon, Zennor Hill, Lesingey Round, Bartinney Castle and Godolphin Hill - there's only some proof of this, but it's highly unlikely that they weren't significant.

 Trencrom Hill has views over both the north and south coast.
 It looks imposing from the east and acts a guardian or gateway hill for Penwith, together with St Michael's Mount.
 As mentioned above, they and St Ives Head align with each other.

 The ancients liked high places, and the northern highlands of West Penwith, stretching from Carn Kenidjack near St Just to Rosewall Hill near St Ives, are littered with early ancient sites.
-Climate was generally warmer than today during the neolithic and earlier bronze ages, so hanging out on hills was sensible and desirable - fewer flies, less mud and damp, more light, air and perspective.
-The kids wouldn't get lost in the woods lower down and they wouldn't be charged by boars or wolves.
-These were the places to be, in those times - on the tops of hills.
+The climate was generally warmer than today during the neolithic and earlier bronze ages - comparable to the climate of Bordeaux in France today.

-When you're in woodland, visibility is short-distance, one square mile is a big area, five miles is a long way, and the forest goes on forever.
+When you're in woodland, visibility is short-distance, one mile is a long way, five miles is quite a trek, and the forest goes on forever.
 There are obstacles and dangers.
 You can get lost.
 Your universe is narrow and shrouded by the canopy of the trees.
 It's rather claustrophic after a while.

 So hilltops were important for seeing the landscape and connecting with the sky and heavens - whether for observing approaching weather systems, looking around for campfire smoke showing where your relatives might be, watching for omens and signs in the clouds or the movements of birds, or observing the rising and setting of sun, moon and stars.

 For neolithic people these places were like the centre of town - places where things happened and people met up.
-They were definite places in a world without maps and roads, where all movement involved walking and it took hours to go quite small distances through the woods.
+They were definite places in a world without maps and roads.
+It was a world where all movement involved walking and it took hours to go quite small distances through the woods.

 Abodes of giants